privatenumber/vue-proxi/README.md

 ### Advanced
-This demo shows how a parent-child pair, RadioGroup and Radio, communicate using Voodoo Doll.
+This demo shows how a parent-child pair, RadioGroup and Radio, communicate using Proxi.
 Note how the two components only come together at usage.

 [![JSFiddle Demo](https://flat.badgen.net/badge/JSFiddle/Open%20Demo/blue)](https://jsfiddle.net/hirokiosame/omqtfwpL/)